POSITION IDENTIFICATION

 Education: A bachelor’s degree is required, preferably in one of the following disciplines: Environmental Science/Management, Engineering, Project Management, Industrial Management, Business Management, Sustainability, or a related field.
 A master’s degree in a related field is preferred.
 An equivalent combination of years of experience and education may be considered for substitution of educational requirements.

-Experience: Experience in process analysis/mapping, waste reduction, and energy efficiency is required.
-At least one year of experience in a manufacturing environment, working with institutions, supervision, and project development is preferred.
-Experience in grant management is preferred.
+Experience: Experience managing projects/programs is required.
+At least one year of experience in supervision and project development and management is required.
+Experience in marketing and grant management is preferred.

 Skills: Strong oral and written communication skills, computer application skills, and the ability to analyze and compile technical and statistical data are required.
 The ability to work independently, manage multiple projects, meet deadlines, and work effectively with client organizations is required.